kmcquade/policy_sentry_readthedocs_test/docs/introduction/home.rst

   `analyze-iam-policy`: Analyze an IAM policy read from a JSON file, expands the wildcards (like `s3:List*` if necessary.

   * Option 1: Audits them to see if certain IAM actions are permitted, based on actions in a separate text file.
-See the `documentation <https://github.com/salesforce/policy_sentry/wiki/Initializing-policy_sentry>`_.
+See the `documentation on Initialization <https://github.com/salesforce/policy_sentry/wiki/Initializing-policy_sentry>`_.
   * Option 2: Audits them to see if any of the actions in the policy meet a certain access level, such as "Permissions management."